 Continue to work on your Social Media Marketing Plan, due Thursday, April 27.

 Continue to Facebook and Twitter updates frequently (several times this week) and attempt to build a larger follower/fan count by outreach to friends and family, as well as activity on like-minded social media pages.

 The following is your one and only exam for the semester!!
 Please complete and email me your responses by the end of the day on Tuesday, May 2.

 There are only two written response questions on this exam (both valued equally in scoring).

-Please do NOT use an existing example cited on this blog, in class or in the book.
+Please do NOT use an existing example cited on this blog, in class, lecture notes or in the blog.

 Things to consider:

 How effective do you think it is at reaching its intended target audience?